SetMatchGames/squad/packages/app-spec-web/docs/automatic-chess.md

 Players get matched up with an opponent within the game.
 Each player places their pieces on the board.

 Possible piece placement mechanics:
- - Players place their pieces one at a time, so they can respond to each other's choices.
+ - Players take turns placing their pieces one at a time, so they can respond to each other's choices.
  - Players can place pieces up to some total score.
 Each piece counts a certain amount towards that score, with more powerful pieces having higher scores.
 If multiple rounds, players can raise this score by paying to level up, plus auto-leveling each round.